chanzuckerberg/cellxgene-census/README.md

    - Include Organism-wide embeddings.
    - On-demand information-rich subsampling.

-## Projects and tools using CELLxGENE Census
+## Projects and tools using Census

 If you are interested in listing a project here, please reach out to us at <soma@chanzuckerberg.com>

 ## Reuse

 The contents of this Github repository are freely available for reuse under the [MIT license](https://opensource.org/licenses/MIT).
-Data in the CELLxGENE Census are available for re-use under the [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
+Data in the Census are available for re-use under the [CC-BY license](https://creativecommons.org/licenses/by/4.0/).

 ## Code of Conduct